exratione/thywill/doc/applicationServiceSetup.md

 as described in /doc/server-setup.md, take the following steps:

   * Install the Thywill package if you haven't done so already
+  * Copy /serverConfig/thywill/thywill-upstart.conf to /etc/init
-  * Copy the upstart script for the application to /etc/init
+  * Rename the script to something appropriate for your application
   * Make sure the script has permissions of 0644
-  * Make sure that the paths in the script are correct
+  * Edit the script to set the paths and other environment variables

-You can now use upstart to start and stop a Node.js process that runs the
+You can now use upstart to start and stop a Node.js process that runs the application.
+If your script is my-thywill-application.conf, then:
-application:

-    start my-application
+    start my-thywill-application
-    stop my-application
+    stop my-thywill-application